Osiris-Team/VelocityAuth/README.md

 2. Put the jar into your velocity /plugins folder.
 3. Start your velocity server/proxy.

+Note that your velocity config needs to have these `player-info-forwarding-mode = "modern"` and `force-key-authentication = false` to work properly with VelocityAuth.

 ## Features
 - Basics
   - SQL database support.